agilepro/software-craftsmanship/docs/Coding/Optimization/collection-functions-never-null.md

-#  #7 Functions Returning Collections, should never return null
+#  Collection Functions never return null

 A function that returns a collection, such as a list of all files in a folder, all sections on a page, or all attachments on a web site, should never return null.
 It is a simple rule, and if followed reduces the complexity of the calling code.